-Although the KOUGAR 3 was tested by expert acrobatic pilots in extreme situations, it was not designed for it.
-We do NOT recommend using this glider for acrobatic flying!!!
+Although the LINK 2 was tested by expert acrobatic pilots in extreme situations, it was not designed for it.
+We do not recommend using this glider for acrobatic flying!!

 We consider acrobatic flights to be any form of piloting different than standard flights.
-Learning acrobatic maneuvers should be conducted under the supervision of qualified instructors within a school environment and over water with all safety/rescue elements in place.
-Centrifugal forces as high as 4 to 5 g can be exerted on the body and wing during extreme maneuvers.
+Learning acrobatic manoeuvres should be conducted under the supervision of qualified instructors within a school environment and over water with all safety/rescue elements in place.
+Centrifugal forces as high as 4 to 5 g can be exerted on the body and wing during extreme manoeuvres.